ian-chelig/dotfiles/readme.md

 # Dotfiles

 ## Easy stuff
-- [ ] Handle video and audio files appropriately
+- [ ] Handle video files with a desktop file

 ## This stuff seems hard
 - [ ] Find a way to reload gtk icon pack in thunar?